 Chega (Portugal’s PPC)

-Chega is basically the political equivalent of the People’s Party of Canada.
-The main difference is that Chega is constantly increasing it’s share of the vote from ~0.4 % to 26.1 % of Assembly seats in just six years and now is the official opposition.
-In Canada, this type of far right party has yet to win a seat.
+Chega is the political equivalent of the People’s Party of Canada.
+It is a far-right party that fixates on an anti-immigration policy.
+The main difference between Chega and PPC is that Chega is constantly increasing it’s share of the vote.
+It has grown it’s number of Assembly seats from \from ~0.4 % to 26.1 % in just six years and now is the official opposition.
+In Canada, the PPC or any type of far right party has yet to win a seat.

-Although the Democratic Alliance Party (AD) won 91 seats vs Chega’s 60, and refuses to form a coalition with Chega, so we are currently in a situation that one might describe as a minority government in Canadian terms.
-This means that Chega gets to influence debates and is making a lot of gains in it’s anti-immigrant policy, most notably the new immigration laws currently working their way through parliament as of June 2025, which include:
+In the last election, the Democratic Alliance Party (AD) won 91 seats versus Chega’s 60, and we are currently in a situation that one might describe as a “minority government” in Canadian terms.
+This means that Chega gets to influence debates and is making a lot of gains in it’s anti-immigrant policy, most notably the new immigration laws currently working their way through parliament as of June 2025, which will instantly turn Portugal from one of the most immigrant friendly countries in Europe to one of the least.
+This law has already passed their version of parliament, and is currently waiting for their version of royal assent.

-• Extending the residency requirement from 5 years to 10 years for citizenship, even for people who have moved here expecting the 5 years to suffice.
+• Extending the residency requirement from 5 years to 10 years for citizenship, and applies retroactively for people who have already moved here under the old rules.
+This is the longest residency requirement in Europe.

 • New knowledge tests on Portuguese language and culture